-Mount Abraham Unified SD: Bristol, Lincoln, Monkton, New Haven, Starksboro
+Mount Abraham Unified SD: Bristol, Monkton, New Haven, Starksboro

 Some communities within Addison County are served by adjacent supervisory unions.
+As of July 1, 2023, the town of Lincoln is served by the Lincoln School District.
 The communities of Goshen, Leicester and Whiting are served by Rutland Northeast SU.
 The town of Orwell is served by the Slate Valley Unified School District.
 The town of Hancock is served by White River Valley SU.
 For more information on their PreK programming, please visit their websites or contact your local elementary school.